Yossi Banai: Personal life and death

 Banai was part of the first generation of the Banai performing family.
-He was the brother of entertainers Yaakov, Haim, and Gavri Banai and the uncle of entertainers Ehud, Uri, Meʿir, Eviatar, and Orna Banai.
+He was the brother of entertainers Yaakov, Chaim, and Gavri Banai and the uncle of entertainers Ehud, Uri, Meʿir, Eviatar, and Orna Banai.

-From his second marriage to Ilana, Banai had one son, Yuval Banai.
+From his first marriage to Ilana, Banai had one son, Yuval Banai.
 From his second marriage to Aviva, he had two sons, Daniel and Ariel.

 Banai died in Tel Aviv on May 11, 2006, at the age of 74 from cancer and was buried the following day in the Givat HaShlosha cemetery.
 Theaters across Israel held a minute of silence in his honor on the day of his death.
 Following his death, public figures and artists expressed admiration for his cultural role.
 Then-Prime Minister Ehud Olmert issued a government statement describing Banai as a figure of considerable talent in directing, theater, satire, film, and music, and noting that his voice played a central role in Israeli cultural life.